Skip to main content

 About the EMT Certificate Programs

-This course is designed to prepare students to enter the prehospital emergency medical services field and provide basic life support.
-This course meets or exceeds the requirements of the National Emergency Medical Services Education Standards as well as the recommended training hours provided by the Oklahoma State Department of Health.
-Curriculum includes over 144 hours of classroom lectures and hands-on skills in addition to at least 60 hours of field and clinical internship experiences.
-Combined with EMS Operations, this curriculum amount to a total of 252 hours.
+You’ll prepare to enter the prehospital emergency medical services field and provide basic life support.
+This course meets or exceeds the National Emergency Medical Services Education Standards and follows the recommended training hours set by the Oklahoma State Department of Health.
+You’ll complete more than 144 hours of classroom lectures and hands-on skills training, along with at least 60 hours of field and clinical internship experience.
+Combined with EMS Operations, the curriculum totals 252 hours.

 Job Fact File